Thursday, 7 April 2011

 a field student of public art

-My questions are asked with a bias towards outdoor sculpture and site specific installation - and so I acknowledge I am not addressing the full spectrum of arts, entertainment and culture.
+My questions are asked with a bias towards outdoor sculpture and site specific installation.
+I acknowledge I am not addressing the full spectrum of arts, entertainment and culture.

 http://www.walthamforest.gov.uk/index/leisure/arts-entertainment.htm